guinn8/resume/resume.md

 - **Stakeholder Communication:** Managed sales, from package development to payments, with outside sponsors.
 Facilitated regular meetings with the Computer Science Department to report on club activities.
 - **COVID-19 Adaptation:** Successfully transitioned CalgaryHacks to a remote format, leveraging Discord and Zoom for seamless event execution, communication, and judging.

-## Project in Theoretical Computer Science -- NSERC Undergraduate Student Research Award
+## Project in Theoretical Computer Science -- NSERC Research Award

     Sept 2021 - Apr 2022

+- **High-Performance Compute:** Developed scalable and parallel algorithms in C and OpenMP, effectively leveraging an 800GB RAM, 80-thread research cluster to optimize the computation of Aliquot sequences.
 - **Mathematical Research:** Studied computational number theory under  Dr. Michael J. Jacobson, using algorithms and computational methods to explore Aliquot sequences, contributing to the understanding of their statistical properties and behaviors.
-- **High-Performance Compute:** Developed scalable and parallel algorithms in C and OpenMP, effectively leveraging an 800GB RAM, 80-thread research cluster to optimize the computation of Aliquot sequences.
 - **Comprehensive Documentation:** Produced a thorough undergraduate thesis and Doxygen-generated code documentation, providing a clear foundation for future research on Aliquot sequences.

 # Skills